What Is Place? What Is Space?

 Martin Heidegger

-First, as the very definition suggests, place has a fundamental processual structure or dimension: it can be understood as a happening, or event.
-In fact, place is the continuously actualized where in which and out of which past, present and future dimensions – which come close to each other in the form of duration – appropriate matter to define the concrete existence of any entity-as-place.
-According to the processes involved, different entities may emerge (physicochemical, biological, social and symbolic entities, to begin with).
-Then, in its basic state, place encompasses within itself, as a single structure, the spatial, the temporal and the material as characteristic aspects of the physical; while in its most advanced states, it may also embrace the immaterial as characteristic aspect of the ideal, spiritual or conceptual.
+Firstly, as the very definition above suggests, place has a fundamental processual structure or dimension, which can be understood as a happening or event.
+In fact, place is the continuously actualized where, in which and out of which, past, present, and future dimensions converge in the form of duration, appropriating matter to define the concrete existence of any entity-as-place.
+Different entities, such as physicochemical, biological, social, and symbolic ones may emerge depending on the processes involved (just to name the four fundamental categories of existence—things, life, societies, thoughts—emerging from those processes).
+Then, in its basic state, place encompasses within itself, as a single structure, the spatial, the temporal, and the material as characteristic aspects of the physical; while in its most advanced (symbolic) states, it may also embrace the immaterial as the characteristic aspect of the ideal, or conceptual, and spiritual.

-Second: no independent background – call it place, space, spacetime, void, ether, etc. – really exists; but most of all no background exists out of the actual entities that emerge from their corresponding processes so that each actual entity is the background for other entities and vice versa (relational understanding of reality-as-place, or of place-as-reality, which is the same, in the end).
+Second: no independent background — call it place, space, spacetime, void, ether, or otherwise — really exists; instead, actual entities emerge from their corresponding processes, and each entity serves as the background for others, and vice versa, in a relational understanding of reality-as-place or place-as-reality.
 Such entities are places.

-Fourth: as a direct consequence of the preceding points, since actual entities are places and reality is a place as well (reality is the encompassing realm where entities are ‘implaced’) [5], then place – and reality as well, given that reality is place – should be thought of as the historical result of concrescent and entangled physicochemical, biological, social, and symbolic – or intellectual – evolutionary forces (evolutionary understanding of reality-as-place).[6]
-In agreement with the aforementioned systemic understanding of reality, no priority of symbolic (or intellectual) dimensions over physical dimensions – or vice versa – can be assigned to place.
-The elucidation of place as a direct subject of investigation presupposes the analyses of the correlation between the various dimensions of place.
+Fourth: as a direct consequence of the preceding points, since actual entities are places and reality is a place as well (reality is the encompassing realm where entities are ‘implaced’),[5] then place — and reality as well, given that reality is place — should be thought of as the historical result of concrescent and entangled physicochemical, biological, social, and symbolic — or intellectual — evolutionary forces (evolutionary understanding of reality-as-place).[6]
+In agreement with the aforementioned systemic understanding of reality, no priority of physical over symbolic (or intellectual) dimensions — or vice versa — can be assigned to place.
+Analyzing the correlation between the various dimensions of place is a prerequisite for investigating place as a direct subject.
+This perspective on place naturally rejects reductionism and classical physical (or material) determinism.

-Finally – and we reconnect to the first point – since it is only from the bounded character of place that the possibility of reasoning about the limitless, or the unbounded, emerges (otherwise said, it is only from the actual standpoint of concrete places that abstraction originates, and, for this reason, space and imaginary or abstract places can be imagined), then place as concrete and actual mode of existence also contains within itself that which is abstract and potential – which we can also trade for the ideal, the conceptual – as its counterpart; therefore, a place gathers within its boundaries both material and immaterial dimensions.
-Drawing on this possibility, the concept of space and the concept of place, separated from matter, originated as abstract modes of understanding reality; such abstract modes are complementary to concrete modes (complementary or choral understanding of reality-as-place).
+Finally—and we reconnect with our initial point—it’s only because place has boundaries that we can reason about the limitless or unbounded.
+In other words, it’s from the actual standpoint of concrete places that abstraction originates, allowing us to imagine abstract realms or domains, including space and abstract places.
+Therefore, a place, as a concrete and actual mode of existence, contains both abstract and potential aspects — which can be seen as ideal or conceptual — alongside its material dimensions, gathering both within its boundaries.
+Drawing on this possibility, the concept of space and the concept of place, separated from matter, originated as abstract modes of understanding reality; such abstract modes are complementary to concrete modes and both modes are necessary to understand reality (complementary or choral understanding of reality-as-place).
+The circle of reality is closed.
 This takes us to the possibility of envisioning the following extended meaning of place:

-I-R. b) In an extended sense, place is any aspect of reality, which is conceived of as the realm of existence emerging from that which is concrete or from the correlation between the concrete and the abstract (that is, from the correlation between the object and the modes through which the subject knows the object).
-This also means that reality is the place comprised between the actual and the potential, the physical and the ideal; and when I say ‘comprised between’ I mean something emerging from two extremes understood as active epicentres in mutual relation (correlation or co-relation) for the emergence of a new, encompassing level.[7]
-The latter sense of place, which I’m going to elucidate in the following items (and which – I believe – has some similarities to the Platonic notion of chōra – that’s why I have spoken of ‘choral understanding of reality’, according place a choral dimension), states that reality emerges from the encounter between the object and the subject.
-Since objects – inorganic entities – and subjects – subjects are at least biological entities – are the place of processes, that which may result from their encounter and transcend them (ecological, social and symbolic entities) is a place as well, and this reconnects to def.
+I-R. b) In a broader sense, place refers to any aspect of reality that is conceived of as the realm of existence emerging from that which is concrete, or from the correlation between the concrete and the abstract (that is, from the correlation between the object and the modes through which the subject knows the object).
+This also means that reality is the place comprised between the actual and the potential, the physical and the ideal, being and becoming; and when I say ‘comprised between’ I mean something emerging from two extremes understood as active epicentres in mutual relation (correlation or co-relation) giving rise to a new, encompassing level.[7]
+This understanding of place (final point of the list above), which I will elaborate on in the following articles and which bears some resemblance to Plato’s concept of chōra (that’s why I have spoken of ‘choral understanding of reality’), suggests that reality emerges from the encounter between the object and the subject.
+Since objects — being inorganic entities — and subjects — being at least biological entities — are the place of processes, that which results from their encounter, as well as that which transcend them (ecological, social and symbolic entities) is a place, and this reconnects to def.
 I-R. a.
-To state this sense of place differently: place is the middle region where ‘the material [Matter] and the mental [Mind] are inextricably intertangled’.[8]
-Since the perspective of place-as-reality I argue for is historical – evolutionary I have said, properly – before biological minds could intervene on nature, place existed in more basic natural forms or states (this is place in a primordial sense).
-And, I believe, place still exists in such basic forms or states – exclusively physical or material states – whenever a mind is absent.
+To put it another way, place is where ‘the material [Matter] and the mental [Mind] are inextricably intertangled’.[8]
+Given that the perspective of place-as-reality I argue for is historical — evolutionary, I have said, properly (point four) — before biological minds could intervene on nature, place existed in more basic natural forms or states (this is place in its primordial sense or state).
+And, I believe that place still exists in such basic forms or states — exclusively physical or material states — whenever a mind is absent.

-The careful reader has already understood that the renewed sense of place I wish to speak about is partly mentioned in the definitions 21a), 21b), 21c), 22), 23), 24a), 27a), 27d), and clearly in 27e) of the Oxford English Dictionary.
-This means that place should be preferably conceived of as active ‘implacement’, with the remarkable difference that it is that which occurs or appears that creates place and places (otherwise stated: the entity actualized or concretized after certain processes, is at the same time figure and background, and no place exists out of the entity, which place intrinsically belongs to; then, the traditional perspective is turned upside-down).
-Moreover, with the renewed sense of place that I’m thinking of, I also want to cast some light on the generic definition of place as that which really ‘comes in place’ (21a), ‘takes place’ (21b), ‘have place’ (24a), etc… this fact implying that any discourse on place is inevitably interlaced with a certain pragmatic view on the reality of facts, happenings, events, or processes out of which entities emerge (physical, chemical, biological, social, cultural and symbolic entities, to begin with).
-This makes the renewed sense of place I wish to speak about a working concept to be explored from many different perspectives: from physics to philosophy, from biology to ecology, from social sciences to art and architecture or even politics and religion.
-But most of all, the processual, relational, systemic, evolutionary, and choral dimensions that I attribute to the renewed sense of place – or of reality as place of processes – oblige us to consider the hybrid territories where those disciplines encounter and overlap each other, thereby obliging us to rethink the traditional boundaries and divisions into which we have categorized knowledge.
+The attentive reader will have already understood that the renewed sense of place I wish to discuss is partly reflected in the Oxford English Dictionary definitions 21a), 21b), 21c), 22), 23), 24a), 27a), 27d), and clearly in 27e).
+This means that place should preferably be conceived as active ‘implacement’, with the remarkable difference that it is that which occurs or appears that creates place and places.
+In other words, the entity actualized or concretized after certain processes is simultaneously figure and background, and no place exists independently of the entity to which it intrinsically belongs.
+This perspective turns the traditional view upside-down.
+Furthermore, with this renewed sense of place, I also aim to shed light on the generic definition of place as that which ‘comes in place’ (21a), ‘takes place’ (21b), ‘have place’ (24a), etc. This fact implies that any discourse on place is inevitably intertwined with a pragmatic view of the reality of facts, happenings, events, or processes from which entities emerge, including physical, chemical, biological, social, cultural, and symbolic ones.
+Therefore, the renewed sense of place I wish to discuss is a working concept that can be explored from multiple perspectives, including physics, philosophy, biology, ecology, social sciences, art, architecture, politics, and even religion.
+Above all, the processual, relational, systemic, evolutionary, and choral aspects I associate with a renewed sense of place — or reality as a place of processes — require us to examine the hybrid territories where disciplines intersect and overlap, forcing us to reevaluate the traditional boundaries and divisions we have imposed on knowledge.
 A transdisciplinary approach to knowledge is not only welcomed but also necessary to envision new meanings for old concepts.

 3. The senses of the term space according to the Oxford English Dictionary